OpenLiberty/space-rover-mission/documentation/setup.md

     * **OPENLIBERTY**:  on the board, configured to have **purple** LEDs
 * **OBSTACLES**: the LEDs inside the asteroids and black hole

-The game board displays the following light patterns to represent different game states.
+The Game Board displays the following light patterns to represent different game states.

 **Blinking Red SUN:** Connecting to WiFi, **One Green Flash of All LEDs:** CONNECTED to WiFi